 Welcome to Ross Lower School, a unique and enchanting place.
 Ross is an innovative learning community for children from pre-nursery through grade 6.
 Students arrive each morning brimming with curiosity and enthusiasm.
 A typical day might include visiting the farm animals, speaking Mandarin, building a replica of the Solar System, solving math puzzles, or growing mold spores in the science lab.
 Every day at Ross is an adventure waiting to happen.
 The stimulating environment, combined with a warm and supportive community, helps children learn about themselves in deep and meaningful ways.

 It all begins here.

 The Lower School is just the beginning of the Ross journey.
-Children transition seamlessly to the Upper School in nearby East Hampton, where they continue their exploration of the School’s unique, global curriculum.
+Children transition seamlessly to the Upper School, where they continue their exploration of the School’s unique, global curriculum.

 Nursery, Pre-Nursery, and Pre-Kindergarten